 Employers do need to check that their employees have no medical conditions that make them unsuitable for working alone.
 They may need to seek medical advice in this regard in some cases.

-Obviously lone workers cannot be constantly supervised.
+Lone workers cannot be constantly supervised.
 However they do still need some supervision.
-The level of supervision required, will depend upon the work being carried out and the risk determined by your employer; the greater the risk, the greater the level of supervision that will be required.
+The level of supervision required, will depend upon the work being carried out and the risk involved in the role; the greater the risk, the greater the level of supervision that will be required.

 In some cases this will be regular “check-ins” with a manager, whilst in other roles, this might simply be periodic site visits by a manager.
 The only requirement is that the procedure in place ensures that you are safe.

 In the case of large amounts of money on the premises, a “check-in” phone call may not be deemed necessary to ensure safety and so no law is being broken if this is not carried out.
-If a robbery / attempted robbery does occur, you should in the first instance always call the police (which is free from a pay phone).
-You can then actively contact your employer to report the problem once you are safe.
+If a robbery or attempted robbery does occur, you should in the first instance always call the police.
+You can then contact your employer to report the problem once you are safe.

 Procedures should be in place for lone workers to allow them to respond correctly to emergencies.
-In many cases, this will involve some sort of training as to the best practice in identifiable emergency situations (e.g. a bomb threat / a fire / a gas leak / discovery of a break in upon attending the premises)
+In many cases, this will involve some sort of training as to the best practice in emergency situations.
+For example, a bomb threat, fire, gas leak or discovery of a break in at the workplace.

 Employees should have access to first-aid equipment, and mobile workers should carry a small first-aid kit suitable for treating minor injuries.
 Risk assessment may also indicate the lone employees be given first aid training.

-Employers may use many different methods to reduce any risks caused by lone working and ensure that their employees are reasonably safe.
-These include:
+Employers may use many different methods to reduce risks caused by lone working and make sure their employees are safe.

 Many employers will use training to discuss emergency procedures.
 They may also provide additional training to address particular concerns such a money handling or off-site visits.
-This may include a requirement to lock doors before counting cash and keep all cash in a safe.
+For example, a requirement to lock doors before counting cash and keep all cash in a safe.
 It may also include a requirement to “check-in” with a 24hr reception or log your visits in some way.